BUZZARDGTA/ScriptInstances-Stand-Lua/README.md

 # Script Instances

-Formerly created [by NotYourDope on PS3 and Xbox 360](https://playersquared.com/threads/nyd-projects-collection-v3.3255/), here implemented in Lua for Stand.
+Formerly created [by NotYourDope on PS3 and Xbox 360](https://playersquared.com/threads/nyd-projects-collection-v3.3255/), here implemented on PC in Lua for Stand menu.

 ## Description